microsoft/aksworkshop/_entries/02-02 challenge2.md

 ### Tasks

 1. Deploy an instance of MongoDB to your cluster
-1. Create Kubernetes YAML files to deploy the Capture Order service and expose a public endpoint.
+1. Provision the `captureorder` deployment and expose a public endpoint.
 1. Ensure orders are successfully written to MongoDB
-1. Verify you're getting messages on your Service Bus Queue

 > **Resources**
 > * <https://kubernetes.io/docs/concepts/workloads/controllers/deployment/>